pyocd/pyOCD/README.md

     that provide additional target device support.
 - `commander`: Interactive REPL control and inspection of the MCU.
 - `server`: Share a debug probe with a TCP/IP server.
+- `reset`: Hardware or software reset of a device.
 - `list`: Show connected devices.

 The API and tools provide these features: